Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Materials and Methods

 For each POI, we compute \textit{visitor diversity} as the entropy of the socioeconomic composition of its visitors' home neighborhoods.
 Let $p_i$ denote the proportion of visitors originating from neighborhoods in socioeconomic category $i$.
 The entropy-based diversity index is:

 We normalize by maximum entropy ($\ln k$) to obtain values between 0 (all visitors from one category) and 1 (visitors evenly distributed across categories).
-We compute separate indices for two dimensions: (1) birth background (native-born vs. foreign-born), and (2) income (quartiles of neighborhood median income).
+We compute separate indices for birth background (native-born vs. foreign-born).
 For Sweden, the original three-category birth-background classification is collapsed into a two-group entropy measure: Sweden-born and born outside Europe, with Europe-born individuals excluded.
 This is intended to focus the analysis on forms of migration-related diversity that are more likely to structure social boundaries and unequal exposure in everyday urban life, while avoiding the inclusion of Europe-born populations whose socioeconomic and cultural integration patterns may differ substantially from those of non-European migrants \citep{liao2025effect}.

 Using the same metric (Equation~\ref{eq:entropy}), \textit{transit catchment diversity} measures the socioeconomic heterogeneity of populations reachable from each POI within 45 minutes by public transit (see Section~\ref{sec:catchment}), applied to the population-weighted socioeconomic distribution of reachable census zones.